A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 Blackwell wrote to administrators demanding the whole incident be expunged from his son's academic file because his son's too young to know what it means to act sexually.

-David Davis, executive director of the advocacy center in Waco, Texas, tends to agree with Blackwell, tends to.
+David Davis, executive director of the Advocacy Center in Waco, Texas, tends to agree with Blackwell.

 This is a matter of debate.

-He who says, assuming the boy has not had sexual encounters or inappropriately exposed to pornography, most four-year-olds are sexually innocent.
+He says, assuming the boy has not had sexual encounters or been appropriately exposed to pornography, most four-year-olds are sexually innocent.

 Not for long.